uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 NPC1: See ya ...
 I guess.
 ```

 Finally, save the script.
-Simply do ctrl+s should work, or you can go to File menu and click "Save as Yar":
+Simply do ctrl+s should work, or you can go to File menu and click "Save as Yarn":

 ![image](https://user-images.githubusercontent.com/39484269/139950752-0055ca04-98d6-46a7-af68-3d7958d665a0.png)